Facts and Trivia

 - Every 2-3 minutes, a ship arrives or leaves Singapore.

-- Vessels passing through the Singapore Strait are monitored by the Maritime and Port Authority's (MPA) Port Operations Control Centre, using the Vessel Traffic Information System (VTIS),which has the capability of handling up to 10,000 tracks at any one time.
+- Vessels passing through the Singapore Strait are monitored by the Maritime and Port Authority's (MPA) Port Operations Control Centre, using the Vessel Traffic Information System (VTIS), which has the capability of handling up to 10,000 tracks at any one time.

 - Singapore is well-connected to 600 ports in over 120 countries.

 - Although Singapore does not produce any oil, it is the top bunkering (ship refuelling) ports in the world.
-In 2015, more than 45 million tonnes of bunkers were lifted in Singapore.
-This is enough to fill over 17,000 Olympic-sized pools.

 - Singapore has been a council member of the International Maritime Organization (IMO) since 1993.